Women soccer players call on FIFA to cut ties with Saudi oil giant Aramco

 In April this year, FIFA announced a four-year global partnership with the majority state-owned oil giant, giving it sponsorship rights to the 2026 men’s World Cup and the 2027 Women’s World Cup.

-The letter, signed as of publication by 108 current and former players from across the world, called the deal a “stomach punch” for the women’s game, citing Saudi Arabia’s human rights record.
+The letter, signed by over 125 current and former players from across the world, called the deal a “stomach punch” for the women’s game, citing Saudi Arabia’s human rights record.

 Published on advocacy group Athletes of the World’s website, the letter was signed by several high-profile players such as Manchester City striker Vivianne Miedema and former USWNT captain Becky Sauerbrunn.